-The fountain was built in 1589 by Giacomo della Porta as part of a large plan for the distribution of Acqua Felice, the water carried by an aqueduct built by Pope Sixtus V. The three mountains at the top of the fountain which are shown in the image used as background for this page are a reference to the heraldic symbol of that pope.
+The fountain was built in 1589 by Giacomo della Porta as part of a large plan for the distribution of the water of Acqua Felice, an aqueduct built by Pope Sixtus V. The three mountains at the top of the fountain which are shown in the image used as background for this page are a reference to the heraldic symbol of that pope.
 Two coats of arms of Pope Alexander VII celebrate a restoration of the fountain.

 The Muti family claimed to descend from Mutius Scaevola, so when Cecilia Muti, the

 Palazzo Muti Bussi is a late XVIIth century work by Giovanni Antonio De' Rossi.
 The portals are decorated with the heraldic symbols of the Muti, in particular a couple of maces (clubs with a metal head and spikes); these are called mazze in Italian and they were therefore a reference to Mutius Scaevola.